 The XEN founder is Jack Levin, who was part of the early Google team.
 He’s a serial entrepreneur who created ImageShack, Nventify, and the Fair Crypto Foundation, behind XEN Crypto.
 He was an early Bitcoin miner, and he’s also a biohacker.

 The XEN Crypto smart contract was launched on Ethereum on October 8, 2022.
-It was deployed on the other 6 chains within 10 days.
-It lives on Polygon, BSC, Avalanche, Ethereum PoW, Moonbeam, and Evmos.
+It was deployed on the other 9 chains within two months.
+It lives on Polygon, BSC, Avalanche, Ethereum PoW, Moonbeam, Evmos, Fantom, Dogechain, and OKX Chain.
 The official XEN dApp website where you need to connect to claim your rank is xen.network.

 XEN was inspired by bitcoin, but there are some significant differences.
 Bitcoin has a finite supply of 21 million BTC, while XEN has no finite supply.
 The Bitcoin and XEN supply started from zero, and the coins are created by miners.
 It’s an inflationary process; however, it will end in Bitcoin when it reaches 21 million, while in XEN it will continue going on.
 Bitcoin is also deflationary because of the halving that happens every four years, and when the maximum number of coins gets created, every lost coin will contribute to the deflationary effect.
 XEN is disinflationary because of an ongoing, decreasing amplifier that reduces the emission of coins.
+XEN’s burning mechanism may turn it into a deflationary token.
 Bitcoin is mined using computer power, while XEN is minted by users by connecting their wallets to a dapp.
-Bitcoin has its own blockchain, and XEN is a smart contract running on Ethereum.
+Bitcoin has its own blockchain, and XEN is a smart contract running on Ethereum and other 9 chains.

 XEN resembles HEX because it values long-term preference.
 Both projects reward the holders for the amount of time they invest in holding on to their tokens.
 The yield that is paid to stakers comes from inflation and not other users.
 They are inflationary because their supply grows, but, at the same time, HEX has a decreasing number of T-shares, determining how the daily inflation gets split up between the stakers, while XEN’s emission decreases over time and depends on the delta rank of each user.
 HEX has an original address that holds the majority of tokens, whereas XEN does not have an OA and each user can mint XEN on their own.
 HEX tokens were made based on the donations they got from users, while XEN starts with no supply and gets new ones through a process called “free minting,” which everyone does.

-Every user can create as many wallets as he wants.
+Every user can create as many accounts as he wants.
 There’s no limit.
-The only limitation is that once you’ve claimed your rank and are waiting for your tokens to be minted, you can’t claim another cRank with the same wallet.
-You need until the end of your term to be able to restart the process again.
+The only limitation is that once you’ve claimed your rank and are waiting for your tokens to be minted, you can’t claim another cRank with the same account.
+You need to wait until the end of your term to be able to restart the process again.
+To mint multiple times in one go you can use XENFTs.